breakin/snestistics/docs/tutorial-1.md

 What is in the source code?
 ---------------------------
 Snestistics only knows about operations that were executed during the emulation sessions done previously in snes9x.
-So unless all buttons were pressed, all levels were played etc there will be gaps.
-This can be seen as a good things or a bad thing; if you only recorded the first second of the game and the created the trace file then only instructions used during the first second will be included.
+So unless the tracefile(s) cover 100% of the game's code there will be gaps in the disassembly.
+This can be a good thing or a bad thing; if you only recorded the first second of the game and the created the trace file then only instructions used during the first second will be included.

-Ok enough about that.
-Lets look at some random source code to see what it looks like!
+OK, enough about that.
+Let's look at some random source code to see what it looks like!

 A line of code
 --------------
-First lets look at few lines:
+First let's look at few lines:

 ~~~~~~~~~~~~~~~~
 label_8083DF: